Calven0914/springboot-order-management-api/README.md

 }
 ```

-## Interview explanation you can say

-"I built an Order Management API using Spring Boot.
-I structured it with controller, service, and repository layers to separate concerns.
-The project exposes RESTful endpoints for managing customers, products, and orders.
-The most important business flow is order creation, where the system validates customer and product data, checks stock availability, calculates the total amount, updates inventory, and saves the order.
-I used DTOs for cleaner API contracts and global exception handling for consistent error responses."

 ## How to run

 This workspace currently has Java 11 available, but Maven is not installed.
 Once Maven is available, run: